thuee-mong-marma/kanban-board-react/README.md

 # Kanban Board Project with React and Redux Toolkit

-See the published web app:
+See the published web app: [Live Demo](https://kanban-board-react-kohl.vercel.app/)

 ## How to run this project on your computer: